missdays/womenswellnesswarrior-jen/README.md

-# womenswellnesswariors
+# Women's wellness warriors

-Our app, Dot. created for the CodeInstitute Women's Wellness hybrid hackathon
+Our app, 'Dot.' created for the CodeInstitute Women's Wellness hybrid hackathon